thags/dockerdev/README.md

 8 is needed for projects at work.
 9 is needed for the roslyn and rzls LSPs in nvim

 ### git

 Since files are being shared from the host, which could be windows to the container some git configuration was needed.
 We set everything to a safe directory for git, and turn autocrlf to input.

 ## Future ideas

-- Pull from my personal dotfiles repo and use stow to apply it, just like I manually would.
-    - requires making my dotfiles repo public.
 - Add optional environment variable for github ssh key
--